 Some people with autism will only eat a few foods, while others like certain clothing styles because of how the fabric feels.
-For Sammy, the penguin wellingtons are about the only thing he can stand to put on his feet, although no one quite knows the reason why.
+For Sammy, the penguin wellingtons are about the only footwear he can stand, although no one quite knows the reason why.

 “They are literally the only things he will put on his feet,” says Brooks.

 The boots have been a godsend to Brooks, who has historically had lots of trouble keeping Sammy’s feet dry when he goes outside to play.
 But sadly, kids are notorious for outgrowing their boots, and Sammy was no different.
 A year later, he is now too big for his “wellies” but still stuffs his feet into them for short periods of time, until they hurt him too much.
 He won’t even wear socks anymore, because he can’t fit his feet into the boots with them.